Shadowa123Baran/My-cheatsheet-Webpack-/README.md

 ## My-cheatsheet-Webpack-
 ### Day 2.
 I am learning presets, in this repository there are many different and interesting works collected by me during my learning.

-### To make everything work, you need to install "node_modules" into every tasks
+### To make everything work, you need to install "node_modules" into every tasks.

 ### Before that, you need to download node.js